Life Cycle

 QMP has many effects, The most important one, as far as beekeepers are concerned, is its role in swarming.

 When the Q is removed from a colony, the QMP suddenly drops.
-Within 15 minutes, the whole colony appreciates it.
-They scurry around, searching for her.
+The whole colony appreciates this within 15 minutes, They scurry around, searching for her.

 Bees’ antennae are bristling with sensors: chemical, magnetic, movement, and carbon dioxide.